derekackworth-zz/ChatRoom/README.md

 # ChatRoom
-A React based web application that allows the users to type messages to each other in socket based chat rooms.
+React based web application that allows the users to type messages to each other in socket based chat rooms.

 ## Installation